-Considering there’s no shortage of distractions standing between you and your readers, sometimes a deadline is just what you need to become a priority.
+Considering there’s no shortage of distractions standing between you and your readers.
+The deadline tactic creates a sense of urgency that can encourage readers to prioritize your email.

 A successful promotional strategy, for an event or a special offer, will likely include a series of emails.
 You can send out an initial announcement, letting people know about an upcoming date.
-Then, follow up with a reminder and a last chance email when the deadline gets closer.
+As the deadline approaches, remind users of the promotion in a “last chance” follow-up email.

 Don’t be afraid to make the turnaround time as short as 24 hours.
-“Now or never” types of deadlines are often the most successful.
+“Now or never” phrases are often the most successful.

 How the Manchester Animal Shelter does it: “Cruisin’ 4 Critters is August 2nd Register Today!”

 Think about why people love movie trailers, but hate commercials.
 There’s power in drawing people in with a preview, rather than giving away the punchline right at the start.
 Great subject lines do just that.

 Try to think of something that will hook your readers and spark their interest.

 How The Tropical Travelers does it: “Destination Weddings…Want Rock Star Treatment?”

 6. Give a command

 On the other hand, some people respond best to direct instructions.
 If your email has a direct call to action, like encouraging people to buy tickets for an event, don’t be afraid to let your subject line reflect that.